ctranstrum/chuck/BUILD.md

 ![light guide start](images/light-guide-start.jpg)

-Test the length of the filament by inserting it through the battery cover and into its place in the top case.
+If using the battery cover for a wireless build, test the length of the filament by inserting it through the battery cover and into its place in the top case.
 I like to do this before the battery cover is installed so that I can more easily work with the filament and the holes as needed.

+If instead you are doing a wired build, the correct fit is easier to determine, though the small length of filament can be trickier to work with.

 Ensure that the filament is flush or slightly protrudes maybe half a millimeter when fully inserted.

 ![light guide complete](images/light-guide-done.jpg)